Highland Popcorn to open in St. Paul, employing people with disabilities

 "It means a lot to me to work somewhere that I love that I cherish all my life," Conor O'Meara said.

-Highland Popcorn will work with different organizations, including Minnesota Specialty Services and Focus Beyond to employ people with varying abilities.
+Highland Popcorn will work with different organizations, including MSS and Focus Beyond to employ people with varying abilities.

 To start, the popcorn will be sold at the store as well as at Lunds & Byerlys, which is leasing the space to them in St. Paul.